AnthonyPiot91/PhD_second_chapter/README.md

-# Disruptive variant effect on wood property traits
+# Effects of disruptive genetic variant on the expression of wood formation genes in Populus Trichocarpa